What Is Business War Gaming?

 Briefing books may include market figures, an overview of the company’s current strategy, brand platform, marketing, sales, pipeline development, financials, and future outlook.
 Reading this brief is the only prep work people need to participate in a war game.

 The briefing book information is largely drawn from secondary or published content.
 Occasionally, a war game may require primary research if written or published data cannot be found.
 In this case, we work in collaboration with the the client’s research team to make sure we don’t duplicate research efforts.

 SETTING UP THE TEAMS AND FACILITATOR

-There are normally four teams in a typical game.
-There’s the home team and then two or three competitor teams.
-There’s usually five to eight players per team, each player chosen to provide different dynamics and views of the market.
-In addition to the home and competitor teams, you might possibly include a distribution team or maybe a regulatory team, A war game is not always just about the competition.
+Four teams participate in a typical war game – the home team and two or three competitor teams, with five to eight players per team.
+Each player is chosen to contribute various dynamics and views of the market.
+In addition to the home and competitor teams, you can also include a distribution team or a regulatory team.
+A war game doesn’t have to be limited to competition.

 Then there’s the facilitator – the heart of the event.
 A strong facilitator keeps the workshop on time and asks tough questions that others may not be asking.
 These questions guide the exercises and ensure you get the data and content you need.
 A good facilitator sets the ground rules, manages the dynamics in the room and makes sure no one is filibustering the conversation.
 They can feel and manage any rising tensions, which helps maintain a productive game.